travelnxt/appacitive-docs/v1.0/index.md

 ```

 ### Retrieve an existing object

 The Appacitive platform supports retrieving single or multiple objects.
 All object retrievals on the platform
-are done purely on the basis of the object id and type.
+are done purely on the basis of the object's *id* and *type*.
 You can also fine tune the exact list of fields that
 you want to be returned.
-This will allow for fine tuning the size of the message incase you are on a
+This will allow for reducing the size of the message payload in case you are on a
 low bandwidth connection.

 The different scenarios for object retrieval are detailed in the sections below.